thoward-rh/check-dyndns/README.md

 # check-dyndns
 This will check if your dyndns record is the same as your NAT IP address.
+This should be useful for troubleshooting that your dyndns is working fine and updated correctly.

 # preparation
 make sure you enable execution for the script